 Building a beautiful Pangenome

-Nevertheless, scientists slowly built the Reference Genome for the past two decades to give “the world a resource of detailed information about the structure, organization, and function of the complete set of human genes.”
+For twenty years, geneticists at the Human Genome Project have built the Reference Genome to give “the world a resource of detailed information about the structure, organization, and function of the complete set of human genes.”

 Telomere to Telomere Project fills the gaps by sequencing chromosomes end-to-end from people worldwide with diverse ancestry.
 They’ve already identified “hundreds of thousands of novel variants per sample — a new frontier for evolutionary and biomedical discovery.”
 More about the T2T project here.

 Human Genome Reference Program will gather “high-quality gapless sequences from ancestrally diverse people.”
 It will consolidate data from many sources, such as the T2T project.
 Other researchers are improving sequence technology, and bioinformatics scientists are designing tools for better data analysis.
 More about the program here.

-Finding wonder and beauty in the science-of-us.
+Finding wonder and beauty in the science of us.
 From an artistic perspective, we could say scientists are gathering all the subtle hues of human variation.
 And we are mining the new data for hidden gems.
 What can we imagine with the full spectrum of human genetic diversity?
 What would you write, draw, compose, sing about your genome?

 The image at the top is an imaginary interpretation of the diversity of the human species.
 Like a flowering garden under a multi-colored sky, your genome holds undiscovered variety, offering a treasure of possibilities.